LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 • 2 warnings have been raised

-• data trasferring finished
+• data transferring finished

 The query doesn’t match the following log messages:

 • ERROR: cannot open file, since the ERROR word is in uppercase letters.
-Use re("(?i)(err|warn)") query for case-insensitive regexp search.
+Use ~"(?i)(err|warn)" query for case-insensitive regexp search.
 See these docs for details.
-See also case-insenstive filter docs.
+See also case-insensitive filter docs.

 • it is warmer than usual, since it doesn’t contain neither err nor warn substrings.

-By default the re() filter is applied to the _msg field.
+By default the regexp filter is applied to the _msg field.
 Specify the needed field name in front of the filter in order to apply it to the given field.
 For example, the following query matches event.original field containing either err or warn substrings:

 If the field name contains special chars, which may clash with the query syntax, then it may be put into quotes in the query.
 For example, the following query matches event:original field containing either err or warn substrings: